- Fine arts

 Tour of the historical Clos de Vougeot, built by Cistercian monks in the 12th century.
 Surrounded by magnificent vineyards, it houses prestigious cellars and collections of winepresses from the Middle Ages.

 Arrival in Beaune, ancient city with a splendid architectural heritage and Capital of the Burgundy wines.
-Visit the 'Marché du Vin' wine cellars, dating from the 13th/14th century, where you will be able to taste about 10 different kinds of wine!
+Visit the ‘Marché du Vin’ wine cellars (or equivalent), dating from the 13th/14th century, where you will be able to taste about 16 different kinds of wine!

 Dinner and accommodation near Beaune